XelaRy/AliceGardenExtreme/README.md

 ## Credits

-Alice Garden Game was created by :\n
+Alice Garden Game was created by :
-Alexandre R. @xelary\n
+Alexandre R. @xelary
-Arnaud .M @arnaud.MRL\n
+Arnaud .M @arnaud.MRLN

-License
+## License

 Alice Garden Game Console is released under the MIT License.
 See LICENSE for more information.